• Accreditation 23 June 2017

 Course accreditation

-Report on accreditation of three higher education courses of study offered by Victorian Institute of Technology Pty Ltd.
+Report on accreditation of a higher education course of study offered by Australian Institute of Professional Counsellors Pty Ltd ATF AIPC Trust

 Decision